 We have taken the following actions:

-We’ve kicked off our internal Diversity and Inclusion Committee focused on training and education, as well as improving our hiring processes, and taking a serious look at our corporate diversity, equity and inclusivity in every facet of the business.
+● We kicked off our internal Rare Beauty Brands Diversity and Inclusion Committee focused on training and education, as well as improving our hiring processes, and taking a serious look at our corporate diversity, equity and inclusivity in every facet of the business.

 Here is our plan going forward to follow through, stay accountable, and live the change we wish to see.
 There will be more added to this list as we evolve and grow.

-When we are able to hire again, we will work to ensure a more diversified pool of applicants, through recruiter partnerships, connecting with diverse networking groups and making sure the position is truly accessible to every qualified person.
+● As we begin to hire again, we are working to ensure a more diversified pool of applicants, through recruiter partnerships, connecting with diverse networking groups and making sure the position is truly accessible to every qualified person.

 We will continue to share updates here as our team puts in the work.
 If you have any questions, comments, resources, or suggestions to share to help make our plan even stronger, please reach out to us at firstname.lastname@example.org